aduial/ithildin-jfx/README.md

 Using Spring Boot offers a couple of advantages, like the support of the JPA framework for repository classes.
 It makes the whole thing a lot simpler and easier to maintain.

+I switched from SQLite to H2 for database engine, because the latter is written in Java and very easy to use with Spring Boot.

+SQLite is written in C and probably faster, but it being platform dependent might complicate packaging the application which is already more than daunting as it is.
+Besides, nobody would notice the difference in database performance with this app.

 ## 2: simplify database schema and update contents to the latest version of Eldamo